 Step 1.
 Sauté the Bones

-To a large stockpot, add olive oil and bones.
-Sauté them for 5 – 10 minutes, until they begin to brown.
-This caramelization step builds a rich depth of flavor and prevents a potential metallic taste that raw bones can produce.
+Sauté olive oil and bones in a large stockpot on the stovetop over medium heat for 5 – 10 minutes, until they begin to brown.
 Once sautéed, remove the bones and set aside.

 Step 2: Sauté the Aromatics